 The following column was published recently in the Travis County Medical Journal.
-It was written by Dr. Jim Lindsey, Seton Healthcare Family’s former chief medical officer and current member of the Dell Medical School Steering Committee.
+It was written by Dr. Jim Lindsey, Ascension Ascension Seton’s former chief medical officer and current member of the Dell Medical School Steering Committee.

 The creation of the Dell Medical School at The University of Texas at Austin is a major event in the practice of medicine in Travis County.
 When UT Austin was created in 1883, the decision was made by voters to construct the state’s medical school in Galveston, 185 miles away from the primary campus but in the state’s third-largest city at that time.